How Richard Glossip’s fight to avoid execution collided with our efforts to have another man declared innocent of a 1974 murder

 The Glossip and Simmons cases align in some areas and not in others.
 Both stories begin with murders committed in the Oklahoma City area.
 Keep reading below to learn more.

 Has the government charged you with a crime?
 Don’t wait to act.
-If the time comes that you need our help, contact Norwood.Law for a free consultation at 918-582-6464.
+If the time comes that you need our help, contact Norwood.Law for a consultation at 918-582-6464.
 If it feels like the world is against you, we’ll be your advocates and tell your side of the story.
 And it’s not just criminal law we practice.
 Caught up in a family, business, or personal-injury dispute?
 Norwood.Law will bring the same commitment and skill to you that we did to the wrongful conviction of Glynn Simmons.

 Where do they align?